Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Experimental Setup and Field Model

 \subsection{Experimental Setup}

-We employ the \octomag{} eMNS, which comprises eight symmetrically arranged coils.
-Each coil consists of 1400 turns of laminated copper wire wound around a soft iron core.
-To achieve sufficient current controller bandwidth, a challenging task given the large coil inductance, we utilize custom-built drivers.
+We evaluate our framework using two distinct eMNS platforms to demonstrate its hardware-agnostic capabilities: the \octomag{} eMNS, which comprises eight symmetrically arranged coils with a \qty{14}{\centi\meter} workspace, and a larger custom eMNS featuring 13 coils and a \qty{35}{\centi\meter} workspace diameter.
+Both systems share an identical coil architecture, with each coil consisting of 1400 turns of laminated copper wire wound around a soft iron core.
+To achieve sufficient current controller bandwidth, a challenging task given the large coil inductance, we utilize the same custom-built drivers for both platforms.

 These drivers regulate coil currents using pulse-width modulated (PWM) voltages at a frequency of \qty{20}{\kilo\hertz} and an amplitude of \qty{100}{\volt}.
 The effective bandwidth is characterized by the corner frequency (\varECBCornerFrequency{}), defined as the -\qty{3}{\decibel} point of the closed-loop response.
 This frequency determines the speed of current regulation and is a critical parameter in cascaded control architectures, where maximizing inner-loop bandwidth is generally desirable.
-Using the system identification method described in \cite{zughaibiDynamicElectromagneticNavigation2025}, we measured a corner frequency of $\varECBCornerFrequency=\qty{26.4}{\hertz}$ at a current amplitude of \qty{5}{\ampere}.
-This value is significantly lower than those reported for smaller coils in related work \cite{berkelmanMagneticLevitationLarge2013,zhangMagTableTabletopSystem2021}, underscoring the growing difficulty of achieving stable magnetic levitation as coil dimensions increase.
+Using the system identification method in \cite{zughaibiDynamicElectromagneticNavigation2025}, we measured a corner frequency of $\varECBCornerFrequency=\qty{26.4}{\hertz}$ at a current amplitude of \qty{5}{\ampere}.
+This bandwidth is significantly lower than those reported for smaller coils in related work \cite{berkelmanMagneticLevitationLarge2013,zhangMagTableTabletopSystem2021}, underscoring the growing difficulty of achieving stable magnetic levitation as coil dimensions increase.
+Crucially, levitating lower-inertia objects necessitates higher-bandwidth coil drivers, as their shorter mechanical time constants require faster stabilizing control responses.
+Consequently, clinical translation for applications such as swallowable capsules will rely on either advancing these driver technologies or utilizing coils with reduced inductance.
+To demonstrate that our approach is agnostic to the levitating object, we designed three distinct 3D-printed levitators (Objects I--III) spanning diverse inertia ranges.
+Object I is depicted in \Cref{fig:octomag_with_steady_levitator}.
+Detailed physical parameters for all three objects are provided in the caption of \Cref{fig:octomag_with_steady_levitator}, while \Cref{fig:levitator_object_octomag_diagrams} provides an overview of relevant coordinate frames and key mechanical components.